giantswarm/docs/src/content/tutorials/app-platform/installation-configuration/index.md

 As stated in the [App Platform overview]({{< relref "/overview/fleet-management/app-management/index.md" >}}) all managed apps are
 Helm Charts underneath.
 This of course means that at the very bottom the platform must trigger the Helm-related actions, like installation or upgrade, against the requested application.
-This process, mostly, cannot be influenced by a user as we try to well-tune it universally to all the apps.
+This process, mostly, can't be influenced by a user as we try to well-tune it universally to all the apps.
 Yet, we anticipate that apps not matching these universal rules may exist, hence we offer a way to tweak some of the Helm's options.